 In the afternoon, Barbara Gibson, JoAnn Turnbull and I shared lunch at JoAnn’s home.
 These two women are faithful friends of God, faithful intercessors and gifts from PAPA GOD to my life.
 Their wisdom is immeasurable.
 The lunch was all homemade…truly a rare treat in my life.
 The table was decorated in America’s colors of red, white and blue accented with the Statue of Liberty and the American Flag plates.
 We enjoyed pickled beets, bread and butter pickles, pink salad with kiwi shamrock, bow tie pasta with chicken, carrots, cucumber, ranch dip, ice cream, fresh peach sauce, and fresh strawberries.
 Today is my Dad’s birthday, he would be 91, if he stilled lived on earth.
 This luncheon was a sweet gift of celebration of those we love on earth and those we love in heaven.
 Barbara returned me safely to Joyce's home.
 We sat in the car and as per usual, Barbara prayed and prophesied over me.
 She is truly a gift from heaven.
-I remain grateful for her faith which is like tempered steel.
+I remain grateful for her faith which is like very strong tempered steel.

 After Barbara left, I climbed the stairs again, and I am rejoicing over my stair climbing improvement; quickly changed clothes and then met JoAnn downstairs at 5:25 pm.
 JoAnn was willing to take me on a couple of errands before we gathered for the Lebanon Aglow.
 As we were crossing the parking lot, I looked up and noticed a cloud in the shape of a whirlwind with a sunbow across it.
 We enjoyed the signs in heaven and the sign on earth.